Non-linear editing: HD

 In early 2000, the introduction of highly compressed HD formats such as HDV has continued this trend, making it possible to edit HD material on a standard computer running a software-only editing system.

 Avid is an industry standard used for major feature films, television programs, and commercials.
 Final Cut Pro received a Technology & Engineering Emmy Award in 2002.

-Since 2000, many personal computers include basic non-linear video editing software free of charge.
+Since 2000, many personal computers have included basic non-linear video editing software free of charge.
 This is the case of Apple iMovie for the Macintosh platform, various open-source programs like Kdenlive, Cinelerra-GG Infinity and PiTiVi for the Linux platform, and Windows Movie Maker for the Windows platform.
 This phenomenon has brought low-cost non-linear editing to consumers.

 The cloud

-The demands of video editing in terms of the volumes of data involved means the proximity of the stored footage being edited to the NLE system doing the editing is governed partly by the capacity of the data connection between the two.
-The increasing availability of broadband internet combined with the use of lower-resolution copies of original material provides an opportunity to not just review and edit material remotely but also open up access to far more people to the same content at the same time.
-In 2004 the first cloud-based video editor, known as Blackbird and based on technology invented by Stephen Streater, was demonstrated at IBC and recognized by the RTS the following year.
-Since that time a number of other cloud-based editors have become available including systems from Avid, WeVideo and Grabyo.
+The demands of video editing in terms of the volumes of data involved mean the proximity of the stored footage being edited to the NLE system doing the editing is governed partly by the capacity of the data connection between the two.
+The increasing availability of broadband Internet, combined with the use of lower-resolution copies of original material, provides an opportunity to not just review and edit material remotely but also open up access to far more people to the same content at the same time.
+In 2004, the first cloud-based video editor, known as Blackbird and based on technology invented by Stephen Streater, was demonstrated at IBC and recognized by the RTS the following year.
+Since that time, a number of other cloud-based editors have become available, including systems from Avid, WeVideo and Grabyo.
 Despite their reliance on a network connection, the need to ingest material before editing can take place, and the use of lower-resolution video proxies, their adoption has grown.
 Their popularity has been driven largely by efficiencies arising from opportunities for greater collaboration and the potential for cost savings derived from using a shared platform, hiring rather than buying infrastructure, and the use of conventional IT equipment over hardware specifically designed for video editing.